About Us

 Profile

-Graduated with great distinction, summa cum laude and University Honors from the University of Texas at El Paso (UTEP).
-Ms. Chanoi earned her B.S. in Biology with a concentration in biomedical science.
-During her attendance at UTEP, Ms. Chanoi managed to serve in a number of leadership roles and complete several research projects in various subjects outside of science.
-Since joining TTUHSC this year (2021), Ms. Chanoi is excited to be working as a research analyst serving on the Youth Depression and Suicide Research Network (YDSRN) and Childhood Trauma Research Network (CTRN) studies led by UT Southwestern Medical Center and Dell Medical School, respectively.
-Through these projects, Ms. Chanoi hopes to be part of an initiative that will significantly impact and improve the understanding of youth’s mental health issues in Texas.
-Ms. Chanoi seeks to continue to further her education and purse a medical degree to grow her career as a Physician.
-Ms. Chanoi feels confident in her future endeavors as she will use her experience and knowledge gained from her peers at TTUHSC to make a change in her community.
+Caitlin Chanoi graduated with great distinction, summa cum laude and university honors from the University of Texas at El Paso.
+Chanoi earned her B.S. in biology with a concentration in biomedical science.
+At UTEP, Chanoi served in a number of leadership roles and completed several research projects in various subjects outside of science.
+She joined Texas Tech University Health Sciences Center El Paso in 2021.
+Chanoi is excited to be working as a research analyst serving on the Youth Depression and Suicide Research Network (YDSRN) and Childhood Trauma Research Network (CTRN) studies led by UT Southwestern Medical Center and Dell Medical School, respectively.
+Through these projects, Chanoi hopes to be part of an initiative that will significantly impact and improve the understanding of youth mental health issues in Texas.
+Chanoi seeks to further her education and pursue a medical degree.
+Chanoi feels confident in her future endeavors as she will use her experience and knowledge gained from her peers at TTUHSC El Paso to make a change in her community.

 Contact Information